-Hospital Unit Student
+SPC Nursing Process Hospital Unit Student

 Client's Initial Date

 Pt.
 Medical or OB Diagnosis

 Age (if Pedi pt.)

-ASSESSMENT ANALYSIS PLAN IMPLEMENTATION SCIENTIFIC RATIONALE Data supporting Nsg.
-Dx Problem/Nursing Diagnosis Goal statements with Nursing Orders (WHY are we doing what (What clues point to Dx?
-(What's wrong or could go outcome criteria (How will (What are we going to do to we are doing ?) i.e. surgery, medical dx., wrong ?) we know when the problem improve the problem or labs, pt. statements, etc) is better ?) prevent it ?)
+ASSESSMENT Data supporting Nsg.
+Dx (What clues point to Dx? i.e. surgery, medical dx., ANALYSIS Problem/Nursing Diagnosis (What's wrong or could go wrong?)
+PLAN Goal statements with outcome criteria (How will we know when the problem IMPLEMENTATION Nursing Orders (What are we going to do to improve the problem or SCIENTIFIC RATIONALE (WHY are we doing what we are doing ?) labs, pt. statements, etc) is better ?) prevent it ?)
+100